EmptySpace99/DecisionTree/README.md

 If we have a 49-year-old customer with a family car, the insurance manager could infer that the customer has a low risk of an accident:

 ![PredictionExample](https://user-images.githubusercontent.com/62540354/121874285-85e87000-cd07-11eb-909b-82a836cc29f4.png)

+## Implementation
+My implementation is able to:
+1) read a decision tree from file and modify it with le operations delete node, add node, edit node;
+2) visualize the decision tree in text mode;
+3) infer and visualize the variables of the decision tree (in the example in the figure, the program should display Age, Risk and Type);
+4) make a prediction starting from a tree of previously entered decision.
+In particular the program should ask the user, one at a time, the values to be associated with the variables during the path that leads to prediction;
+5) make a prediction starting from a tree of previously entered decision and from a set of variable values.
+The program must ask for a set of pairs (variable, value)

 ## Special cases
 1) There may be cases where there is more than one true condition on the edges:
     * for example if we have two conditions a = 5 and a> 4 on the two arcs and the value of 'a' is equal to '5' <br/>